WLC's campus is closed due to the state's Safer at Home order. Classes are being taught online. See the Campus Alerts page for details.

 The Office of the Registrar is here to help you with transcripts, academic catalogs, policies on student records and transfer credits, and more.

-Transcripts may be requested by using WLC's Transcript Request Form, or requests may be made electronically through the National Student Clearinghouse.
+Transcripts may be requested online through the National Student Clearinghouse.

 To request transcripts, please mail a Transcript Request Form to the Office of the Registrar or write a letter containing the following information: